MsLearner-py/Food-Classification-using-YOLO11/README.md

         results[0].show()

 19. A new folder "runs" will be created.
 As we have a large dataset to process, it will take a good amount of time to get executed.
-Running on GPU would be faster.
-On CPU, in my case it took around 2 hours of time.

         runs --> classify --> predict and train